 The simple truth behind productised services

-That’s the simple version – this article takes you through the more sophisticated nuances of developing your productised service business.
+That’s the simple version – this article takes you through the more sophisticated nuances of the productisation of service.
 Along with this article, I’ve made you a beautiful step-by-step Mission Guide to Productised Services.
-You can download this for free.

 Definition of productised services

 You can sell your productised service many times over without all the extra transaction costs of a bespoke service.
-But it’s still a service.
 You (or someone working for you) spend time doing something for a client.
 You don’t entirely escape the “time for money” trap, but productised services can dramatically reduce the time per client project.
 It starts to break the relationship between your time and money.

 Advantages of productising your services

 I’m a massive fan of productising services.
 You might see this as a baby step to full productisation because productised services are quicker to set up than most stand-alone products.
 Or you can introduce one productised service as an introductory product to bring in more customers for your fully bespoke premium-priced services.
 And some people will have their entire product ecosystem as a range of productised services – see this example from Luna 9 for how they’ve done this.

 Whichever strategy you want to pursue, productised services have the same significant advantages for your company.

 Your clients and customers will appreciate the simplicity and transparency of your offering.
 You can be super clear about what they’ll get, how much it costs, and the timescale.
 This degree of openness can be a competitive advantage for you straight away.
 Imagine standing in the cereal aisle at the supermarket, puzzling out exactly what’s in the box.
 You don’t want to mess about.
 You want to know what’s in there, pick the one that’s right for you and put it in your basket to buy.

 Make it easy for your clients to buy what you sell.